Confederación Nacional del Trabajo: The Civil War

-1937

 Halfway through February 1937, a congress took place in Caspe with the purpose of creating the Regional Federation of Collectives of Aragon.
 456 delegates, representing more than 141,000 collective members, attended the congress.
 The congress was also attended by delegates of the National Committee of the CNT.

 At a plenary session of the CNT in March 1937, the national committee asked for a motion of censure to suppress the Aragonese Regional Council.
 The Aragonese regional committee threatened to resign, which thwarted the censure effort.
 Though there had always been disagreements, that spring also saw a great escalation in confrontations between the CNT-FAI and the Communists.
 In Madrid, Melchor Rodríguez, who was then a member of the CNT, and director of prisons in Madrid, published accusations that the Communist José Cazorla, who was then overseeing public order, was maintaining secret prisons to hold anarchists, socialists, and other republicans, and either executing, or torturing them as "traitors".
 Soon after, on this pretext, Largo Caballero dissolved the Communist-controlled Junta de Defensa.
 Cazorla reacted by closing the offices of Solidaridad Obrera.

-In Catalonia, the Catalan Communists in the Catalan government made several demands that provoked the ire of the anarchists, in particular the call for turning all weapons over to the control of the government.
-The 8 April 1937 issue of Solidaridad Obrera opined, "We have made too many concessions and have reached the moment of turning off the tap," while the 2 May issue urged workers to prevent the government from disarming them.
-On the 25th, Juan Negrín sent security forces to take over posts on the French border in the Pyrenees that had until then been controlled by the CNT, anarchists in Bellver de Cerdanya fought with Negrín's carabineros, and Roldán Cortada, the Communist leader of the UGT was killed, allegedly by an anarchist.
-Cortada's funeral was used by the PSUC as an anti-CNT demonstration.
-Because of all the conflict, the UGT and CNT agreed with the Generalitat to cancel any celebrations on May Day.
-On 3 May, Assault Guards of the government attempted to take over the CNT-controlled telephone exchange building in Barcelona, but were held off by gunfire.
-The assault guard laid siege to the building, and fighting between the anarchists and POUM on one side, and Communists and the government forces on the other began.
-Leaders of the CNT attempted to acquire the resignation of the Communists they felt were responsible for the conflict, but to no avail.